Enjoying our puzzle hints?

 Yellow group: PRINCIPLED

-These words all describe characteristics of a person with a strong sense of morality, including being decent, honest, and having a strong moral compass.
+These words all describe characteristics of someone with strong moral principles, such as being decent, honest, and moral.

 Green group: GAME-CHANGING INVENTIONS

-These inventions all had a significant impact on society, including the light bulb, which revolutionized the way people live and work, and the printing press, which enabled mass communication.
+These inventions have all had a significant impact on society, such as the light bulb, printing press, and wheel.

 Blue group: "VIRGIN" THINGS